CAAPIM/Microgateway/README.md

                  up -d --build
   ```

-- Verify that the Gateway is healthy:
+- Verify that the Gateway is healthy (May need to repeat the command to refresh status):

   ```
   docker ps --format "table {{.Names}}\t{{.Status}}"